alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

         .Map(RenderConfigSummary);
 ```

-`Bind` (or flatMap) lets the value choose the next effectful operation:
+`Bind` (or flatMap) lets the value choose the next effectful operation and then combine both values:

 ```csharp
 public IO<string> ReadTemplateIO(string path)